Aaronontheweb/OpenTelemetry.Demo.AspNet/README.md

 # OpenTelemetry.Demo.AspNet
 A simple ASP.NET demo of OpenTelemetry tracing in .NET 6+

-**Explaination for how this sample works and what to pay attention to will be forthcoming on https://aaronstannard.com/**
+**Explaination for how this sample works and what to pay attention to: https://aaronstannard.com/opentelemetry-dotnet6/**

 To run this sample...